tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 (and I like the colons)

-Of course, when I read further I discovered that Guido van Rossum had deliberately decided to emphasise *readability* as being valuable, even if that added a little more burden when writing code.
+Of course, when I read further I discovered that Guido van Rossum had deliberately decided to emphasise *readability*, even if that added a little more burden when writing code.
 The reasoning being that programs are communication, to other human beings as much as computers, and so we should do as much to make that communcation easy and pleasant as we can.

 Being readable may also be important to the original programmer when they come back to the code six months later.